Purpose of Fellowship

 Tuition

-• The tuition is $6,250 - which includes:
+• The tuition is $7,500 and it includes:

 • NAPCRG Annual Meeting 2023 Registration and Membership

-• Bimonthly Webinars and Workshops
+• Monthly Webinars and Workshops